adkinsrs/sadkins_site/misc.md

 * June 14 - The Life-Changing Magic of Tidying Up - Marie Kondo
 * July 5 - The Red Badge of Courage - Stephen Crane
 * July 30 - The North Water - Ian McGuire
+* Aug 18 - The Private Life of Chairman Mao - Li Zhisui